IDEMSInternational/open-app-builder/documentation/docs/authors/quickstart.md

 You will also see any potential issues flagged with warning messages, and two summary tables - one of data that was `skipped` (ignored) and one of `App Data` that has been passed for processing

-### Check for data issues

-When data is synced, a preview of the data as processed for the app is put in the `.idems_app/deployments` folder for the active deployment.

-You will see several files with a `.ts` extension, representing all flows, collated by flow type.
-Opening each of these files will also perform a quick check for data consistency issues with the app definitions

 ### Viewing changes in the app

 Any changes downloaded will also be available to the app when running locally.